chasingmaxwell/lambda-patterns/DOCUMENTATION.md

 };
 ```

-Returns **any** A function to be used as a lambda handler which utilizes an instance of
+Returns **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** A function to be used as a lambda handler which utilizes an instance of
   the Handler class.

 ### shouldProfile